-- An updated standard for new buildings, including provisions relating to wholelife carbon emissions - Minimum Energy Performance Standards to renovate the worst-performing non-residential buildings - O A mandatory trajectory for the progressive renovation of the residential segment - A 2050 vision for the building stock, underpinned by strong national building renovation plans and provisions to decarbonise heating and cooling - O Improved Energy Performance Certificates - An EU framework for the uptake of renovation passports - A stronger role for one-stop-shops - O A more strategic and impactful financial framework - A focus on the social fairness of all provisions, both for mandatory requirements and incentives
+- An updated standard for new buildings, including provisions relating to wholelife carbon emissions - Minimum Energy Performance Standards to renovate the worst-performing non-residential buildings - A mandatory trajectory for the progressive renovation of the residential segment - A 2050 vision for the building stock, underpinned by strong national building renovation plans and provisions to decarbonise heating and cooling - Improved Energy Performance Certificates - An EU framework for the uptake of renovation passports - A stronger role for one-stop-shops - A more strategic and impactful financial framework - A focus on the social fairness of all provisions, both for mandatory requirements and incentives

 While several of its provisions might have lost strength and clarity during the negotiating process, the EPBD remains the most important legislative driver for change in the buildings sector.
 And change is needed: as BPIE's EU Buildings Climate Tracker shows, the building stock is still not on track to achieve climate neutrality by 2050.1 The recast, though, is a treasure chest of opportunities which can contribute to closing the building decarbonisation gap and realign the EU with its 2030 and 2050 targets.
 However, EU legislation is impactful only in so far as it is effectively implemented.
-The transposition period of the EPBD will start in summer 2024 with the publication of the legal text in the Official Journal of the EU and will last two years.
-This period will be crucial to get policies right at the national level.
+The transposition period of the EPBD starts end of May 2024 and will last two years.
+This period will be crucial to get policies right at the national level..